fireheartjerry/Starbound-Empires/README.md

 3. Remember to have the hsa folder in the same directory as your running file.
 Check the link above for more help.

-4. Run the main program file to start playing Exoplanet Empire.
+4. Run the main program file to start playing Starbound Empires.

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, feel free to open an issue or submit a pull request.

 ## License